 Vu-An Foster (she/her) is the founder and executive director of Life After 2 Losses, a nonprofit organization that prevents reproductive and health injustices.
 After suffering two preventable second trimester pregnancy losses and nearly dying from severe postpartum preeclampsia, she implemented educational programs and advocacy initiatives to support women, families, and communities coping with pregnancy loss, while simultaneously empowering them to prevent it.
 She has served on multiple committees and advisory boards surrounding perinatal health and infant mortality, including the New Jersey Maternal Care Quality Collaborative (NJMCQC) with the New Jersey Department of Health, where she serves as the Vice-Chairperson.

-Melissa Moorehead (they/them) is the Co-Director of Data Across Sectors for Health (DASH), a national initiative that elevates models, principles, and practices that support multisector data-sharing ecosystems to achieve health equity.
+Melissa Moorehead (they/their/ki) is the Co-Director of Data Across Sectors for Health (DASH) at the Michigan Public Health Institute’s Center for Precision Public Health.
+DASH is a national initiative that elevates models, principles, and practices that support multisector data-sharing ecosystems to achieve health equity.
 Their expertise includes the Affordable Care Act, particularly Medicaid innovations, health information technology and exchange, and evaluation of prevention interventions and social services care management.

 Improving Patient Safety in Health Delivery Systems (click to register)